Jesus said to them, “Come! Follow me, and I will make you fishers of men.” Mark 1:17

 6 They set the onyx stones, enclosed in settings of gold, they were engraved as signets are engraved, according to the names of the Israelites.
 7 He put them on the shoulder straps of the ephod, to be memorial stones for the Israelites, as the Lord commanded Moses.

 8 He made the breastplate, the work of a skillful designer, like the workmanship of the ephod: of gold, of blue, purple, scarlet yarn, and finely woven linen.
-9 It was square.
-They made the breastplate folded double.
-Its length was nine inches, and its width nine inches.
+9 They made the breastplate square, folded into a double layer, nine inches in length and nine inches in width.

 10 They set in it four rows of stones.